 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
-For example, even though your primary complaint may be headaches, your doctor will want to know about any changes you may have noticed in your vision, speech or coordination.
+For example, although your primary complaint may be headaches, tell your health care professional about any changes in your vision, speech or coordination.

 - Write down key personal information, including any major stresses and recent life changes.

-- Make a list of your key medical information, including other conditions you're being treated for and the names of the medications that you're taking.
+- Make a list of your key medical information, including other conditions you're being treated for and the names of the medicines that you're taking.

 - Take a family member or friend along, if possible.
 Sometimes it can be difficult to recall all the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

-Prepare a list of questions so that you can make the most of your limited time with your doctor.
+Prepare a list of questions so that you can make the most of your limited time during your appointment.
 List your questions from most important to least important in case time runs out.
-For Chiari malformation, some basic questions to ask your doctor include:
+For Chiari malformation, some basic questions to ask include:

 - What is likely causing my symptoms or condition?